 You can think of it as being similar to weather prediction.
 Having clouds suggests rain is possible, but doesn’t guarantee it.
 Heavy clouds can suggest that if it rains, it will rain a great deal, but you still don’t know exactly where that rain will fall.

 This has some things in common with property valuation.
-Since location matters so much, the city or neighborhood can strongly influence the valuation in general terms, but specific properties will still vary, sometimes by a lot.
+Since location matters so much, the city or neighborhood can strongly influence the valuation in general terms.
+Specific properties will still vary, sometimes by a lot.

 The central means by which real estate property value is determined is through comps.
 This is an industry term that is shorthand for comparable properties.
 In essence, you go looking for properties that are similar and you find out what they are worth.